 Unit Coordinator and Lecturer: CHEM110 (General Chemistry I) and PHYS301/501 (Microscopic to Macroscopic Physics and Chemistry)

-My research interest is in using computer simulation techniques to assist in the generation new hypotheses and models, and also in using computational methods for the analysis of experimental and simulated data.
+My research interest is in using computer simulation techniques to assist in the generation of hypotheses and models, and also in using computational methods for the analysis of experimental and simulated data.
 Computer simulation provides a direct route from microscopic details of a system to macroscopic properties and with the advent of more powerful and cheaper computing, the use of molecular simulation to gain atomic level understanding of important biological systems is rapidly increasing.
-Research in this area involves utilization of molecular dynamics simulations, scientific programming and data analysis, high-performance parallel computing and applied statistical mechanics.
-Current areas of interest are (i) the specificity of the adsorption/desorption behaviour of polymers onto crystal faces to inform the design of compounds to stop scale from forming in industrial systems, (ii) the effect of localized water structure on the extent of clustering of monomer molecules in water/monomer mixtures in relation to models of kinetic parameters for polymerization reactions, (iii) charged polymer nanospheres as tunable modifiers of the water-air interface to help inform the design of an economically and environmentally viable coating to reduce evaporation from water storage bodies can best be generated, and (iv) the stabilization and disruption of phospholipid membranes by antifreeze and antimicrobial peptides.
+Research in this area involves utilisation of molecular dynamics simulations, scientific programming and data analysis, high-performance parallel computing and applied statistical mechanics.
+Some current areas of interest are the effect of localised water structure on the extent of clustering of monomer molecules in water/monomer mixtures in relation to models of kinetic parameters for polymerization reactions; charged polymer nanospheres as tunable modifiers of the water-air interface to help inform the design of an economically and environmentally viable coating to reduce evaporation from water storage bodies can best be generated; and the specificity of the adsorption/desorption behaviour of polymers onto crystal faces to inform the design of compounds to stop scale from forming in industrial systems.
 I also have an active interest in the Science of Teaching and Learning, Chemical Education, Women in Science and Science Outreach.

 Lye, P. Smith, E. (2016) “Teaching Undergraduate Chemistry by Distance and Online - Lessons from the Front Line”, in Teaching Science Online: Practical Guidance for Effective Instruction and Lab Work, Stylus Publishing.

-Smith, E., Henshall, J. (2009) “Variability in the Distributions of Single Nucleotide Polymorphism Effects in Livestock Populations”, Proceedings of the Association for the Advancement of Animal Breeding and Genetics, Vol 18, pp 64-67.
+Smith, E., Henshall, J. (2009) “Variability in the Distributions of Single Nucleotide Polymorphism Effects in Livestock Populations”, Proceedings of the Association for the Advancement of Animal Breeding and Genetics, 18, pp 64-67

-Haymet, A., Bryk, T., Smith, E. (2005) “Solute Ions at Ice/Water Interface: A molecular dynamics study of the ion solvation and excess stress”, in Ionic Soft Matter: Modern Trends in Theory and Applications, Vol 206, pp 333-359, Springer.
+Haymet, A., Bryk, T., Smith, E. (2005) “Solute Ions at Ice/Water Interface: A molecular dynamics study of the ion solvation and excess stress”, in Ionic Soft Matter: Modern Trends in Theory and Applications, 206, pp 333-359